helio/blender-asset-tracer/README.md

 Development is driven by choices explained in [T54125](https://developer.blender.org/T54125).

+## Uploading to S3-compatible storage

+BAT Pack supports uploading to S3-compatible storage.
+This requires a credentials file in `~/.aws/credentials`.
+Replace the all-capital words to suit your situation.

+    [ENDPOINT]
+    aws_access_key_id = YOUR_ACCESS_KEY_ID
+    aws_secret_access_key = YOUR_SECRET

+You can then send a BAT Pack to the storage using a target `s3:/endpoint/bucketname/path-in-bucket`, for example:

+    bat pack my_blendfile.blend s3:/storage.qarnot.com/jobs/awesome_work

+This will upload the blend file and its dependencies to `awesome_work/my_blendfile.blend` in the `jobs` bucket.

 ## Paths

 There are two object types used to represent file paths.
 Those are strictly separated.